 Other key features that can be valuable for beginner investors include ready-made portfolios, fractional shares, and a mobile app.

-Nutmeg is great for ready-made portfolios
+Lightyear is great for getting started

 Freetrade is ideal for stock pickers